Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 As this is a popular location, we recommend getting there as early as you can, especially if camping on the weekend.
 We luckily arrived early on a Friday afternoon, when we only just had a handful of ideal tent sites left to choose from.
 At 5 pm, the campground was full and signs were put out.

 If you do think you will be running late, a plan B might be a good idea.
 The Information Centre can be contacted on (08) 8521 1700 if you want to ring ahead and check availability.
 For other local places to stay, ForestrySA has more information about Mount Lofty Ranges Forests Campgrounds and accommodation available.

 If you get really stuck, head west and you’ll find plenty of caravan parks available.

-A self-registration permit is required from the Kuitpo Forest Information Centre, less than 2kms south to 495 Brookman Road (self-registration permit system is available 24 hours a day).
-So find your spot and head up there to register.
+A self-registration permit is required from the Kuitpo Forest Information Centre, less than 2kms south at 495 Brookman Road (the self-registration permit system is available 24 hours a day).
+Find your spot and head up there to register.